-The past participle may have a number of different forms.
-The most usual is made by adding -ed to the infinitive, e.g. “to call” — “called” or “to do” — “done” or “to bend” — “bent” or “to run” — “run” (no ending at all).
+The past participle may have a number of different forms, e.g. “to call” — “called” or “to do” — “done” or “to bend” — “bent” or “to run” — “run” (no ending at all).
 And a very frequently used class of verbs, the modal auxiliaries (e.g. “can,” “might,” and others) have no participles or even infinitives.
 But you already know all about those.

 “Hold on,” you may object, “not so swiftly there.
 Tom had to stub his toe before he said ‘Ouch’.
 Or maybe we want to say that stubbing his toe is the cause of his saying ‘Ouch’.”

 “Ouch,” said Tom swiftly, having stubbed his toe on a doormat.

 “Having” is the present participle of “to have.”
 Combining it with “stubbed,” a past participle, makes a complex participle.
 Why isn’t it a present perfect participle?
 Slap with wet fish: participles have no tenses!

 Let’s take an example that can mean two different things:

 “Having gone to town, they decided to see a movie.”

 Do people actually write things like that?
 Honestly, you would be amazed...
 But what do they mean?
 It depends on your point of view and what you’re used to, I suppose.

 A French-speaking reader would automatically assume it means: “Because they had gone to town, they decided to see a movie.”
 It’s very systematic: the complex participle states the cause, the main verb states the effect.
 The interpretation may not make much sense, but that’s the rule.